PacktPublishing/LaTeX-Beginner-s-Guide-Second-Edition/README.md

 * Typeset math formulas and scientific expressions to the highest standards
 * Understand how to include graphics and work with figures and tables
 * Discover professional fonts and modern PDF features
-* Work with book elements such as bibliographies, glossaries, and indexes
-* Typeset documents containing tables, figures, and formulas

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1801078653) today!